darcyabjones/pante/README.md

 Multiple profiles can be specified by separating them with a comma e.g. `-profile laptop,singularity`.
 PanTE generally has a separate config file for a compute environment (e.g. cloud, HPC, laptop), and for a software environment (e.g. singularity, docker, local).
 It's likely that you'll have to tailor the compute configuration, but you shouldn't need to change the software config so this allows you to mix-and-match.

+Available profiles for containerised software environments are:

+- `singularity` - Use a pre-built singularity image containing all non-proprietary software.
+- `singularity_indiv` - Uses individual singularity images for each tool build locally and stored in `containers/singularity`.
+- `singularity_plus` - Uses an extended version of the pre-built image which you must build locally and is stored as `containers/singularity/pante-plus.sif`.
+- `docker` - Use a pre-build docker container.
+Like `singularity`.
+- `docker_indiv` - Use individual docker images which must be built locally.
+Like `singularity_indiv`.
+- `singularity_plus` - Like `singularity_plus` but with docker.

+Available compute profiles are:

+- `standard` - (Default) Appropriate for running on a laptop with 4 CPUs and ~8GB RAM.
+- `nimbus` - Appropriate for cloud VMs or a local desktop with 16 CPUs and ~32 GB RAM each.
+- `pawsey_zeus` - Is a config for running on the [Pawsey Zeus](https://pawsey.org.au/systems/zeus/) compute cluster using SLURM.
+  Use this as more of a template for setting up your own profile as HPC configuration is pretty specific (and in this case contains some hard coded user options, sorry).

+To add your own profile, you can use the files in `./conf` as a template, and make sure you add them to `nextflow.config` under the `profiles` block.

 For more info on configuration see the [nextflow documentation](https://www.nextflow.io/docs/latest/config.html).
 You can also raise an issue on the github repository and I'll try to help.